oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 For such use cases, a compact serialized SD-JWT SHOULD be included as a single string value and a JSON serialized SD-JWT SHOULD be included as a JSON object value.
 Key Binding MAY be achieved by signing the envelope JWT instead of including a separate Key Binding JWT.

-The following non-normative example payload shows a compact serialized SD-JWT Presentation enveloped in a JWT.
+The following non-normative example payload shows a compact serialized SD-JWT enveloped in a JWT.
 The SD-JWT is shown as the value of an `_sd_jwt` claim where `eyJhbGci...emhlaUJhZzBZ` is the Issuer-signed JWT and `eyJhb...dYALCGg` is a Disclosure.
-The SD-JWT does not contain a Key Binding JWT as the outer container can be signed instead.

 ```
 {